mingzilla/python_packaging/docs/data_structures.md

 ## Dictionary

-* create a dictionary and assign 2 values {'x': 1, 'y': 2} in one line
+* create - create a dictionary and assign 2 values {'x': 1, 'y': 2} in one line
-* add an item to a dictionary
+* add - add an item to a dictionary
-* get an item from a dictionary
+* get - get an item from a dictionary
-* remove an item from a dictionary
+* remove - remove an item from a dictionary
-* get all the keys from a dictionary
+* keys - get all the keys from a dictionary
-* get all the values from a dictionary
+* values - get all the values from a dictionary
-* lambda map function on a dictionary, so that each value `+1`
+* mapping - lambda map function on a dictionary, so that each value `+1`
-* lambda filter function on a dictionary, e.g. return entries that are odd numbers
+* filter - lambda filter function on a dictionary, e.g. return entries that are odd numbers

 ```python
 # 1. Create a dictionary and assign 2 values [x: 1, y: 2] in one line